Hang Clean Muscles Worked & How To Hang Clean (Form Trick & Rule Of 3)

 Illustration of a thigh muscle in red color with white background.

-Quads— what muscles do hang cleans work the most?
-The quads are the primary movers in this exercise and are used extensively during the hip thrust, squat and the catch phase.
+Quads— The quads are the primary movers in this exercise and are used extensively during the hip thrust, squat and the catch phase.

 They are taxed when the feet are being driven into the ground while racking and are engaged isometrically (contraction of muscle when there is no movement) during the sit in the squat with the loaded weight in the front rack stance.

-Performing hang cleans regularly will carry over and improve a lifter’s back squats.
+Regularly performing hang cleans can lead to carryover improvements in a lifter’s back squats.
 The quad muscles as implied in the name are a group of muscles composed of 4 muscles namely: vastus medialis, vastus lateralis, rectus femoris and the vastus intermedius.

 Quadriceps muscles highlighted in yellow with label pointing toward the specific muscle in the quads.